Behror

-Behror (/hi/) is a city in the Kotpulti-Behror district of Rajasthan of the Jaipur division.
-It serves as the administrative headquarters of the eponymous Behror Tehsil and shares headquarters for Kotputli-Behror district with Kotputli.
-It is equidistant from both state capital Jaipur and national capital New Delhi.
-Located 120 km south-west of New Delhi and as a part of National Capital Region, it is regulated under National Capital Region Planning Board which is a federal authority for urban planning purposes in NCR.
-Along with Shahjahanpur and Neemrana it is grouped as SNB Complex (Shahjahanpur-Neemrana-Behror) of NCR- which includes 137 revenue villages, in which Behror municipality is the largest urban conglomeration.
+Behror (/hi/) is a city in the Kotputli-Behror district of Rajasthan of the Jaipur division.
+It serves as the administrative headquarters of the eponymous Behror tehsil and shares headquarters for Kotputli-Behror district with Kotputli.
+It is equidistant from both the state capital Jaipur and the national capital New Delhi.
+Located 120 km southwest of New Delhi and a part of National Capital Region, it is regulated under National Capital Region Planning Board which is a federal authority for urban planning purposes in NCR.
+Along with Shahjahanpur and Neemrana, it is grouped as SNB Complex (Shahjahanpur-Neemrana-Behror) of NCR- which includes 137 revenue villages, in which Behror municipality is the largest urban conglomeration.
 This region is also known as 'Ahirwal region' or simply as Raath and is an important industrial hub for the state of Rajasthan.
 Behror municipality spreads out in an area of 15 km^{2} is divided into four revenue villages namely Behror tarf Gangabishan, Behror tarf Doongrasi, Behror tarf Nainsukh, Behror tarf Balram.

 Toponym

-According to most commonly accepted legend, the name "Behror" is thought to be derived form corruption of word 'Bhairun' in the name "Mohalla Bhairunpura".
+According to the most commonly accepted legend, the name "Behror" is thought to be derived from a corruption of the word 'Bhairun' in the name "Mohalla Bhairunpura".
 Mohalla Bhairunpura was named after Bhairun temple in the city established by King Shalivahan.